Welcome to the

 Gennadius Library

-DISCOVER THE COLLECTIONTopography, History, and Faces of Hellenism in the Scrapbooks of Joannes Gennadius
+DISCOVER THE COLLECTIONTopography, History, and Faces of Hellenism in the Albums of John Gennadius

 DISCOVER THE EXHIBITIONGennadius LibraryHighlights